AJ-011/SubbiStyle/replit.md

 ## Overview
 Subbi is an ethical fashion-tech platform where users collect digital stamps from garment purchases.
 Each garment has an NFC/QR code that unlocks a stamp on the user's passport, providing access to environmental impact data, care instructions, and cultural archives about the artisan heritage behind the piece.

-**Current Status**: MVP implementation with in-memory storage, ready for testing **Last Updated**: October 9, 2025
+**Current Status**: MVP implementation using PostgreSQL database, fully seeded with 5 garments **Last Updated**: October 9, 2025

 ## Architecture